Athena-js/athena/README.md

 # Athena

-A Deferred Rendering 3D Framework based on WebGPU.
+Athena is a 3D Framework based on WebGPU.